lexffe/discorder/README.md

 Next on the list to be worked on is history, and the channel listening system mentioned above

 Controlls:
+ - ctrl-h: Opens help

  - ctrl-s: Select server
- - ctrl-h: select channel (Gonna change this to g)
+ - ctrl-g: select channel
  - ctrl-p: select private channel (direct messages)
  - escape: Quit
- - backspace when a window is open exits that window
+ - backspace: closes the active window if any

 Heres an image of its current state